atreyasha/sentiment-argument-mining/README.md

 For further details on argumentation mining, check out our dedicated readme [here](./argumentation.md).

-Our final products for argumentation mining are twofold; firstly being the fine-tuned ALBERT language [model](./model_logs/2020_03_17_09_17_44_MSL512_grid_train/model_1.h5) and secondly a human-readable [json](./data/UNSC/pred/pred_clean_512.json) file mapping UNSC speech IDs to tokenized argumentation labels.
+Our final products for argumentation mining are twofold; firstly being the fine-tuned ALBERT language [model](./model_logs/2020_03_17_09_17_44_MSL512_grid_train/model_1.h5) and secondly a human-readable [json](./data/UNSC/pred/pred_clean_512.json) file mapping UNSC speech IDs to token-level argumentation labels.
 For the `json` file, we were only able to conduct argumentation mining for shorter UNSC speeches.

 ### 6. Citations